- 1/4 cup packed brown sugar

 - In a small bowl, combine the brown sugar, peanut butter, soy sauce and garlic; set aside.
 In a large resealable plastic bag, combine bread crumbs and contents of two noodle seasoning packets (discard the remaining packet or save for another use).
 Add chicken, one piece at a time, and shake to coat.

-- In a large skillet, cook chicken in oil over medium heat for 5-6 minutes on each side or until a meat thermometer reads 170°.
+- In a large skillet, cook chicken in oil over medium heat for 5-6 minutes on each side or until juices run clear.
 Meanwhile, cook noodles according to package directions.

 - Remove chicken and keep warm.
 Add peanut butter mixture to skillet; cook and stir until heated through.
 Drain noodles.
 Add noodles and bean sprouts to skillet; toss to coat.
 Serve with chicken.
 Yield: 4 servings.